 Frequently Asked Questions About Hit & Run Accidents

 If the other driver flees after hitting your car, write down every detail you can remember about the vehicle: color, make, model, and license plate number.
 Talk to any witnesses as they may have seen what the other driver looked like, and make sure you obtain their contact information.
 You’ll want to present this information to your car accident attorney, police officers, and your insurance company.

-If the hit and run driver is never identified, you can dramatically improve your odds of earning compensation by hiring an experienced car accident attorney.
-No matter what, collision coverage will reimburse you for some of the property damages.
+If the hit-and-run driver is never identified, you can dramatically improve your odds of earning compensation by hiring an experienced car accident attorney.
+No matter what, collision coverage will reimburse you for some property damages.
 Additionally, if you carry MedPay or negligent driver insurance, you can make a claim for injury-related damages.

 If you’ve been injured or sustained property damage over $750 after a hit-and-run accident in California, you have ten days to file a claim with your insurance company and the California DMV.
 Remember that reporting your accident to your insurer is not the same as suing another driver for injuries, which has a statute of limitations of six years.